ohjongin/Android-ImageResizer/README.md

 What is Android ImageResizer?
 --------
-Library which provides simple image resizing, cropping and rotation.
+Wrapper around `Bitmap.createScaledBitmap` with cropping and rotation.

 Usage
 --------